Head and Neck

 - Pharynx - The pharynx is a hollow tube about 5 inches long that starts behind the nose and leads to the esophagus (the tube that goes to the stomach) and the trachea (the tube that goes to the lungs).

 Once our physician identifies your cancer, treatment will involve possible biopsy or excision as well as staging.
 The extent of disease will dictate treatment which may potentially involve surgery, radiation therapy and chemotherapy.
-For aggressive tumors, multiple modalities of treatment will be employed and the expertise of physicians in other specialties may additionally be required.
+For aggressive tumors, we will employee multiple modalities of treatment and may additionally require the expertise of physicians in other specialties.

-Most cases of tonsillitis are caused by a virus, although it can sometimes be caused by the same bacteria that causes strep throat.
+The cause of most cases of tonsillitis is by a virus.
+Although, sometimes the cause may be by the same bacteria that causes strep throat.
 Tonsillitis symptoms are similar to those of strep throat or a common cold and may include:

 - Sore throat